rpf13/sunshine/README.md

 - `clear_screen()`
     - As the name sais, it will clear the screen.
 It uses the os.system module.
 - `ask_input(question, options)`
-    - This generic function is used to create the "ask input loop", if a user has to enter Y or N. However, the function is generic and could be used for any other input questions, since the question and the answers (named as options), are input parameters.
+    - This generic helper function is used to create the "ask input loop", if a user has to enter Y or N or any other input question, like the one of the main menu.
+The function is generic and could be used for any other input questions, since the question and the answers (named as options), are input parameters.
 - `validate_input(string)`
     - Validates the input for town and country names and checks for valid syntax
 - `validate_address()`